QiangF/emacs-config/README.md

 emacs-config
 ============
-Some day I'll have to document how this all fits together (sorry).
+This is my emacs config.
+Hope you find something useful in it.
-Hope you'll find something helpful in this repo though.
+Some day I'll document it more.
+Good luck!